Mahi7955/AgroPulse/README.md

+🌾 AgroPulse – Smart Agriculture & Agri-Commerce Platform

+AgroPulse is a custom-built web application designed to support farmers and agri-business users by providing crop insights, weather-based guidance, and a scalable foundation for online agriculture product selling.
+The platform is built with modern web technologies and is intended for real-world business deployment.

 If you want to work locally using your own IDE, you can clone this repo and push changes.
 Pushed changes will also be reflected in Lovable.